queueit/KnownUser.V3.ASPNET/README.md

     }
     catch (Exception ex)
     {
-        //There was an error validationg the request
+        // There was an error validationg the request
-        //Please log the error and let user continue
+        // Use your own logging framework to log the Exception
-    }
+        // This was a configuration exception, so we let the user continue }
 }
 ```